How to grow your own fruit and veg - a beginner's guide

 3. Planting and watering seeds

 When you’ve chosen your seeds, the next step is to get planting!
 Head to our Potting and Planting Guide for more info on this.
 You'll need some pots to start your seedlings off in.
 Choose from plastic seed trays which you can wash and re-use again and again, or individual fibre plant pots which can be transferred straight into the ground once your seedlings are established.
-They'll naturally decompose once your seeds grow – that's a little win!
+They'll naturally decompose once your seeds grow, making it even easier to get growing.

 Top tip - remember to use plant labels so you know what’s what!